Falkland Islands oil

-The Falkland Islands contain significant oil reserves.
+The Falkland Islands contain significant oil reserves, with the main basin being the Sea Lion Field.

 History

-1970s–1990s: initial exploration
+1970s–1990s: Initial exploration

 Geological surveys of the Falklands began in the late 1970s, when two petroleum services companies undertook seismic surveys of the Falklands and the surrounding seafloor.
 Although the data appeared to indicate the area was a viable site for exploratory drilling, the islands' government was not prepared to grant licences for drilling.
 With the growth of oil extraction in the North Sea, most crude extraction in British waters was confined to the North Sea area.
 Some limited surveying did continue, but this was halted entirely following the invasion of the Falkland Islands by Argentina in 1982 and the subsequent conflict.

 In 1992 the Falkland Islands government contracted the British Geological Survey to resume geological survey work in the Falklands.
 After an initial investigation showed the presence of several Mesozoic basins in the waters surrounding the islands, the first round of exploratory licences was granted covering the most promising of these basins, a fractured basin of elongated shape in relatively shallow waters north of the islands.
 Other candidate basins, located to the south and east of the islands, present a greater technological challenge, as they are located in considerably deeper waters.

-1990s–2010s: exploratory drilling
+1990s–2010s: Exploratory drilling

 When the Falkland Islands government granted licenses in 1996, seven companies agreed upon an exploratory drilling campaign.
 Six exploratory wells were drilled as planned for the first five-year period of the licences.